 The Social Stigma and “’Roid Rage”

-What’s more, research shows conflicting evidence when it comes to linking fits of rage with the use of steroids; in these studies, rage tends to occur only in those who have pre-existing psychological issues and who abuse the products over very long periods of time.
-While there are a handful of anabolic steroids that are legal, this is only the case when the user has a prescription from his or her doctor.
-Whether or not anabolic steroids will be revisited and declassified as a controlled substance remains to be seen.
-Like many other products out there that are completely safe when used as intended, it is likely that steroids will remain illegal in the US and other countries for many years to come.
+What’s more, research shows conflicting evidence when it comes to linking fits of rage with the use; in these studies, rage tends to occur only in those who have pre-existing psychological issues and who abuse the products over very long periods of time.
+While there are a handful that are legal, this is only the case when the user has a prescription from his or her doctor.
+Whether or not they will be revisited and declassified as a controlled substance remains to be seen.
+Like many other products out there that are completely safe when used as intended, it is likely that they will remain illegal in the US and other countries for many years to come.